d-language-server/dls/README.md

             :server-id 'dls))
     ```

-If it's not working with your editor of choice, [submit an issue](https://github.com/d-language-server/dls/issues/new)!
+If it's not working with your editor of choice, [submit a new issue](https://github.com/d-language-server/dls/issues/new) !

 ### Notes about FreeBSD